 Ask if anyone knows what a UV index is.
 Explain that the sun emits ultraviolet (UV) rays that can cause damage to our skin.
 The UV Index was developed to help people know when these rays are strong enough that skin protection is needed.
 The higher the UV Index, the stronger the ultraviolet rays.
 In Canada the UV Index ranges from 0 to 11+.
 Once the UV index reaches 3, it is listed on major weather sites so that people can be aware of the risks associated with spending too much time in the sun without proper protection.

 For more information, visit canada.ca

 Explain that overexposure to ultraviolet rays can damage the eyes, cause sunburn, skin aging, and skin cancer.
 When the index is high it is important to remember the sun safety tips.
 Ask students what reasons people might give for not wearing sunscreen when necessary, even when they’re aware of the risks to their skin (Students may suggest that people dislike the smell or feel of sunscreen, it’s too much hassle, it comes off in water and they don’t bother to reapply, it looks weird, it gets in your eyes, they don’t carry it with them when they head out for the day, etc.).

-Invite students to work alone, in pairs or in small groups to create a new sunscreen commercial that would encourage young people your age to use sunscreen effectively when they are outside.
+Invite students to create a new sunscreen commercial that would encourage young people your age to use sunscreen effectively when they are outside.
 Don’t forget that this means anytime they are outside, not just when swimming or during the summer months.

 Here are the criteria: